-It is a requirement by several flag states that commercial vessels with 10 crew or more to carry a Ships Cook certified and qualified as such and onboard at all time.
+It is a requirement under several flag states on commercial vessels with 10 or more crew members that at least one chef/cook onboard at all times must hold a Ships' Cook Certificate of Competency.
 This is because of changes in the law brought about by the Maritime Labour Convention (MLC 2006).

-While it could be interpreted by different flag state at present, gaining such qualification provides a great career enhancement and enables to aim for better jobs.
-The MCA Ship’s Cook Certificate of Competency is not only a legal requirement, it sets a level playing field on which captains/recruiters are relying on to make their hiring decisions.
+While it could be interpreted differently under each flag state at present, gaining such a qualification provides great career enhancement and enables candidates to aim for better jobs.
+The MCA Ships' Cook Certificate of Competency is not only a legal requirement, it also sets a level playing field on which captains/recruiters are relying on to make their hiring decisions.

-As stated within the latest MCA guidance and application form, the Ships Cook Assessment in marine cookery is necessary for all cooks/chefs qualified or not in order to obtain MCA Ships Cook Certificate by having their skills objectively assessed in a controlled environment.
-Secrets de Cuisine in conjunction with Bluewater Training in Antibes provide the assessment to 2.5 days.
+As stated within the latest MCA guidance and application form, the Ships' Cook Assessment in Marine Cookery is necessary for all cooks/chefs, qualified or not, to have their skills objectively assessed in a controlled environment, in order to obtain the MCA Ships' Cook Certificate of Competency.
+Secrets de Cuisine, in conjunction with Bluewater Training in Antibes, provides the assessment in 2.5 days.

-The assessment consists of three different modules all of which need to be completed in our MCA approved kitchens.
+The assessment consists of three different modules, all of which need to be completed in our MCA approved kitchen facility.

-Training is also available to prepare for the assessment.
+Training is also available to prepare for both the theoretical and practical elements of the assessment.

-– 1 day practical assessment in soups, starters, meats, fish, poultry and vegetables with a pass mark of 65%
+1 day practical assessment in soups, starters, meats, fish, poultry and vegetables (passing grade minimum 65%)

-– 1 day practical assessment in pastry, bakery and deserts with a pass mark of 70%
+1 day practical assessment in pastry, bakery and deserts (passing grade minimum 70%)

 Health and safety in catering in the maritime industry